-Papua New Guinea on hunt for 274 cars missing after APEC
+Papua New Guinea on hunt for 275 cars missing after APEC

-WELLINGTON, New Zealand (AP) — A Papua New Guinea police superintendent is hot on the trail of one of the many high-end cars he’s trying to recover after an international summit.
+WELLINGTON, New Zealand (AP) — A Papua New Guinea police superintendent on Thursday was hot on the trail of one of the many high-end cars he’s trying to recover after an international summit.

-An estimated 274 cars are missing or overdue in the impoverished Pacific nation since it hosted the Asia-Pacific Economic Cooperation (APEC) summit in November.
+About 275 cars are missing or overdue in the impoverished Pacific nation since it hosted the Asia-Pacific Economic Cooperation (APEC) summit in November.
 Many denounced the country at the time for buying 40 expensive Maseratis to ferry around world leaders, cars which it later planned to sell.

 Although the Maseratis are accounted for, other cars are not.

-When The Associated Press spoke to police superintendent Dennis Corcoran by phone Thursday, he said he was heading to pick up one of the missing cars, which he said somebody had tried to sell.
+When The Associated Press spoke to police superintendent Dennis Corcoran by phone, he said he was heading to pick up one of the missing cars, which somebody had tried to sell.

 Most Read Business Stories